This post may contain affiliate links. If you make purchase after clicking a link, I may receive a commission at no extra cost to you.

 How Many Vegetables Should I Eat Per Day?

 To maintain a healthy lifestyle, it is recommended that adults consume about 2 to 3 cups of vegetables per day.
-Including a variety of vegetables in your diet ensures a wide range of essential nutrients.
+Including a variety of vegetables, such as leafy green superfoods in your diet ensures a wide range of essential nutrients.

 Remember, eating the rainbow is key to achieving optimal health, and this cruciferous vegetables list has some great options!